otmohamedpccc/CIS-106-/lecturenotes/lecture6.md

 run a command and paste file
     :r!+command
 # Managing Data
-  archive - file containing many other fiels ofd each which is still identified by it filename
+  archive - file containing many other fields of each which is still identified by it filename

   * backup- copies files and directories to an archive
   * system backup - use to restore data in case of a system failure or data loss and corruption